jqno/equalsverifier/README.md

 ## Build

 To build EqualsVerifier, you need [Maven](http://maven.apache.org/).
-Just call `mvn clean verify` from the command-line, and you're done.
+Just call `mvn` from the command-line, without any parameters, and you're done.
 Alternatively, you can use any IDE with Maven support.

+## Formatting

+EqualsVerifier uses [Google Java Format](https://github.com/google/google-java-format) to format Java files.
+You can call it using `mvn` (without any parameters), which will also run the tests and all the other static analysis.
+Or run `mvn com.coveo:fmt-maven-plugin:format` to only run the formatter.

 ## Project structure